 When cutting granite, you need to know that more dust is generated during dry cutting.
 You should wear a mask to avoid breathing in too much dust, which can cause respiratory irritation.
 To keep granite particles out of your eyes, wear safety glasses as well.
 Use a hand-held radial saw with a vacuum attachment and a diamond cutting blade to reduce the amount of mess you have to clean up later.
 Lay a drop cloth down under the work area to make clean-up even more efficient.

 Because of granite’s cost, measurements must be accurate.
 Mistakes can be expensive and discourage you from further work with granite.
 Make sure to include spaces for appliances as these are often flush with countertops.

 When taking measurements, it may be wise to have some of the granite shaping done for you.
 Cutting granite to match things like sinks and putting curves in can be tricky.
 It might be worth the extra cost to have a professional do this part of the job to avoid having to replace a granite slab.
 Be sure to calculate delivery costs if you choose to go with this method as granite is very dense and heavy.

 Step 3 - Cut

 Carefully double check your measurements and begin the cutting process.
 If one of your marks becomes unreadable to you while using the saw, stop and redo the markings.
 The marks from the carpenter pen will guide you through the proper cuts with the saw.
-Also make sure you are wearing a mask while the saw is running.
+Also make sure you are wearing a mask and safety glasses while the saw is running.
 There will be a substantial amount of dust that can cause irritation.
-Also use safety glasses to protect your eyesight.

 When using your saw on the granite, it is recommended that you apply collars on each side of your blade.
 These act as washers and reduce vibrations during sawing.
 The reduction of vibrations will result in a cleaner cut.